Note: Syllabus as of August 13, 2024.

 METHOD OF EVALUATION:

 Undergraduates will have three grading opportunities, each of which shall count equally in computing your course grade.
 They are: a midsemester essay examination; a final, noncumulative essay exam; and a book report on the assigned book for the class.
-Graduate students will meet these requirements, as well as write a research paper on a topic of interest that is approved by the professor (graduate student, just send me an e-mail about your ideas for your research paper by the end of the first week of class).
+Students receiving graduate credit will meet these requirements, as well as write a research paper on a topic of interest that is approved by the professor, or write an additional book review on a second book (those receiving graduate credit for the course, just send me an e-mail about your ideas for your research paper or additional book report by the end of the first week of class).

 The book report will be about 10 pages long.
 My primary concern is that you demonstrate that you have learned some important themes about the politics in each of the southern states, as well as address the first three introductory chapters.
 I suggest you have an introductory and concluding paragraph, where you deal with the book as a whole, and then a couple of paragraphs on each of the chapters of the book.
 What are the important themes found in each chapter, and how helpful are the charts and tables?
 Be specific by providing specific examples to illustrate your points.
 Finally, for each chapter, evaluate how understandable each chapter was, how it contributed to your understanding of politics in that state, and how you suggest that the chapter be improved.